Troublesome Contract Clauses

-An acceleration clause generally appears in a debt financing agreement and requires, if a payment is missed, that the principal, accrued interest and all other obligations become immediately due and payable.
-This type of clause implicates the State of Iowa's obligation to operate within a fixed budget and to make payments for which no money has been budgeted for a particular fiscal year.
+An acceleration clause generally requires that all future payments under a contract become immediately due and payable upon the occurrence of a triggering event, such as a missed payment.
+This type of clause implicates the University’s obligation, as a state governmental entity, to operate within a fixed budget and to avoid making payments for which no money has been budgeted for a particular fiscal year.
 Therefore, it is very unwise to agree to an acceleration clause.
-If such a clause is accepted, it must include a clearly stated triggering mechanism that warrants such a severe action, and a period of time to cure the defect to reinstate the original schedule.
+If such a clause is accepted, it must include a clearly stated triggering event that warrants such a severe action and a period of time for the University to cure the missed payment or other triggering event prior to the other party imposing the accelerated payment schedule.

 As a state entity subject to public records laws, confidentiality clauses must be reviewed centrally to assure consistency with state law and policy.
 Confidentiality clauses require proper oversight and administration, and should not be agreed to lightly.

 Confidentiality of the Agreement: While the public records law has an exception for trade secrets, generally, financial terms of agreements may not be confidential.
 Clauses calling for the confidentiality of the Agreement should be reviewed centrally.